10 Clever Ways to Save Money at Restoration Hardware

 Qualifications for “damaged” are liberal.
 It can mean a missing tag, a microscopic cushion tear or small nick.
 RH outlet stores do not ship or place items on hold, so you’ll have to show up in person to survey the goods, then buy on the spot.

-Sign up to get outlet-specific emails to be the first to know about special promotions.
+Subscribe to both and be the first to know about special promotions.

-6. Buy Used or Knockoffs, or DIY Your Own Look-Alike
+10. Buy Used or Knockoffs or DIY a Look-Alike

 Even on sale, most RH goods are not cheap.